luky1971/g_dice/README.md

 ensembles, R and R'.
 Quanitification is in terms of a true metric that satisfies the conditions set forth by the zeroth law of thermodynamics.
 The quantification metric eta=1-|Overlap|=|R'|-|Overlap|=DeltaR is normalized, that is, 0<=eta<1, and takes up a value closer to unity as the difference between the ensembles increases.
 For two Gaussian distributions with identical standard deviations of 0.5 A, eta=0.68 represents a geometric center deviation of 1 A. The two ensembles are provided as two trajectory files specified by the -f1 and -f2 options (supported formats=xtc,trr,pdb).
 We recommend that frames numbers in the trajectory files are in the range 2500-5000.
 While the speed of the algorithm decreases with increase in ensemble size, the numerical accuracy of the calculation reduces with decrease in ensemble size, and small number of frames may not provide a good representation of the ensemble.
 Note that if you are not interested in eta to reflect changes in whole molecule translation/rotation, then these degress of freedom need to be removed prior to ensemble comparison.
-For most cases, this can be accomplished by fitting all conformations  in the two ensembles on to one single representative structure, such as the x-ray structure For this, we recommend the use of trjconv with the -fit rot+trans option.By default, differences are estimated for all atoms, but comparisons can be done for a smaller specific group of atoms,  which can be selected from index files -n1 and -n2.
+For most cases, this can be accomplished by fitting all conformations in the two ensembles on to one single representative structure, such as the x-ray structure.
+For this, we recommend the use of trjconv with the -fit rot+trans option.
+By default, differences are estimated for all atoms, but comparisons can be done for a smaller specific group of atoms,  which can be selected from index files -n1 and -n2.
 Overlaps are estimated by training a support vector